 The 80-20 rule plays a huge part in enterprise customer support.
 Over 80% of all customer queries stem from a 20% data set of questions.

 These simple questions come in the thousands and wreak havoc on human-operated support systems.
-With a WhatsApp Chatbot for Banking however, you can automate these queries like below.
+With a WhatsApp Chatbot for Banking, however, you can automate these queries like the below.